SamarpanDas/Super-Ramio/README.md

-This is an abolutely free to use, light weight, easy to use game & is compatible with most ANDROID phones.
+# This is an abolutely free to use, light weight, easy to use game & is compatible with most ANDROID phones.

+Improvement in Version 2.0.0 : Audio has been added to the Super Ramio game which was not present in Version 1.0.0 or Version 1.1.0 .
+                               A bug has been fixed which was causing a crash in case Ramio collides with a bomb and a coin simultaneaously.